-There are four known federally-listed endangered species and three known federally-listed threatened species that could utilize habitat within the Conchas Lake area.
-Therefore, any work conducted on this project will be in accordance to the Endangered Species Act and will be appropriately coordinated with the USFWS.
+There are four known federally listed species (and one candidate species), and three known state-listed species that could utilize habitat within the Conchas Lake area.
+Therefore, any work conducted on this project will be in accordance with the Endangered Species Act and will be appropriately coordinated with the USFWS.
 These species (Table 2.7) will continue to receive attention to ensure they are managed in accordance with their habitat needs.